Evaluating Generative Patent Language Models: Experiments Visualization

 \lstset{ basicstyle=\fontsize{7}{9}\selectfont\ttfamily, }

 Table~\ref{table:sentiment_analysis} shows the results of the experiment.
 For each model, the test is run 1,000 times with the same prompt and parameters (\emph{top\_p=0.9} and \emph{temperature=0.75}).
 Although the smallest model (115M) cannot produce anything sensible, surprisingly, the best model (1.6B) predicts 731 times correctly.
 It is also surprising that a model as small as the 191M model is already capable of predicting the correct answer 526 times.
 In terms of the format for possible answers (Positive, Negative, or Neutral), the 191M model can predict the answers in correct format 871 times (=526+85+260).
 The results of the experiment and the sample code are released as ``Unreasonable effectiveness in Few-Shot Learning'' at~\cite{jiehsheng_PatentGPT-J_github}.
-Whether the PatentGPT-J models can solve other tasks in few-shot learning is a research topic in the future.
-Another research topic is whether the capability of few-shot learning is more related to model size, rather than the training corpus.
-According to~\cite{Zero_Shot_Reasoners}, pre-trained large language models (LLMs) are decent zero-shot reasoners.
-The range of model sizes that will demonstrate similar zero-shot capabilities is a further topic down the line.